South African government refuses to help hundreds of illegal miners in disused shaft

 According to Mathe, the police spokesperson, at least 1,172 illegal miners have so far surfaced voluntarily amid the pressure campaign.

-Mathe also said that locals are organizing a community-led rescue attempt to extract the remaining miners, but would be required to indemnify the police first.
+Mathe also said locals are organizing a community-led attempt to extract the remaining miners, but would be required to indemnify the police first.

 “Community members are stepping in and demanding to go and rescue these illegal miners themselves.
 We are making them sign indemnity forms as a way of exempting us.
 We have taken them through the dangers and consequences of doing so,” she said.